Session #2b

 Modern MindsetThe modern mindset goes something like this, “You might want a few children, but you certainly want to control the number and spacing of them.”
 Was there a reason the pastor declined to speak how historically birth control was considered immoral by Christians?
 Or was there a reason he failed to mention God’s goal for us was to raise many godly children?
 Are we really to “control” this process?
 Were God’s people morally wrong in the past because they could not limit the number of children?

-To be honest we were ignorant back then.
-We didn’t detect these errors.
-We accepted up these modern truths without examining the scriptures.
 We didn’t even know that we should look and see what God had to say about family planning.
 We started off poorly and this negatively affected both our attitude toward our family as well as our marriage.
 We are still working to straighten that kinked mentality.

 Some of you might not have ever thought about what God thinks about children.
 The scriptures are clear about this matter.
 Let’s examine God’s purposes for giving us children from three perspectives: 1) Creation mandate, 2) Covenant blessing and 3) Caring purpose.